-Charleston’s opening exhibition, ‘Orlando at the present time’, will bring together contemporary artistic responses to Virginia Woolf’s landmark novel Orlando: A Biography, and will mark 90 years since the novel’s original publication.
-Works by artists including Kaye Donachie, Paul Kindersley, Delaine Le Bas and Matt Smith will be shown – alongside rarely seen letters, photographs and objects pertaining to the original publication of the novel.
+Our opening exhibition, ‘Orlando at the present time’, brings together contemporary artistic responses to Virginia Woolf’s landmark novel Orlando: A Biography, and marks 90 years since the novel’s original publication.
+Works by artists including Kaye Donachie, Paul Kindersley, Delaine Le Bas and Matt Smith appear alongside rarely seen letters, photographs and objects pertaining to the original publication of the novel.

 The exhibition, taking place in Charleston’s new Wolfson Gallery, follows the narrative of Virginia Woolf’s 1928 novel, Orlando: A Biography.
 This novel tells the tale of an Elizabethan nobleman through a narrative which covers 400 years of history, exploring themes of gender, sexuality and identity.
 ‘Orlando at the present time’ examines the historical background to the novel, while considering its relevance and resonance in contemporary society, through an engaging display of historical and contemporary artworks, costumes, archival evidence and new commissions.